seborama/gal/README.md

 A simplistic expression parser and evaluator in Go.

-This is a research project.\
+This is a research project.
-It is work in progress and right now in a very early stage.

 ## Examples